chef-boneyard/chef-web-docs-2016/includes_knife/includes_knife_essentials_list.rst

 ``-R``
    Indicates that a directory's children will not be shown when a directory matches a pattern.

-For example, to xxxxx:
+For example, to view a list of roles on the |chef server|:

 .. code-block:: bash

-   $ knife xxxxx
+   $ knife list roles/

-To xxxxx:
+To view a list of roles and environments on the |chef server|:

 .. code-block:: bash

-   $ knife xxxxx
+   $ knife list roles/ environments/